Benjamin Briggs: Family

-Benjamin Briggs was devoutly religious and a believer in abstinence.
-In 1862, he married Sarah Elizabeth Cobb, daughter of the Reverend Leander Cobb.
-The newlyweds sailed to Europe in Benjamin's schooner Forest King.
-Their son, Arthur S. Briggs, was born in 1865 at the family home at Rose Cottage, Marion, Massachusetts.
-The following year, the family travelled to Marseilles, France, returning in time for their daughter, Sophia Matilda Briggs, to be born on October 31, 1870 at Rose Cottage.
+Briggs was devoutly religious and a believer in abstinence.
+In 1862, he married Sarah Elizabeth Cobb, daughter of the reverend Leander Cobb.
+The newlyweds sailed to Europe in Briggs' schooner Forest King.
+Their son Arthur S. Briggs was born in 1865 at the family home at Rose Cottage, Marion, Massachusetts.
+The following year, the family travelled to Marseille, France, returning in time for the birth of their daughter Sophia Matilda on October 31, 1870.

 Mary Celeste

-In 1871 Briggs and his brother considered giving up the sea and buying a hardware store in New Bedford.
-In 1872, however, Benjamin Briggs bought a share in the brigantine Mary Celeste, owned by James Winchester, and made modifications to the cabin to house his family.
-In late 1872, two-year-old Sophia and his wife Sarah accompanied him on the ill-fated voyage from Staten Island, New York, to Genoa, Italy.
-Their son Arthur stayed with his grandmother at Rose Cottage, Marion, Massachusetts, to attend school.
+In 1871 Briggs and his brother considered purchasing a hardware store in New Bedford.
+However, in 1872, he purchased a share in the brigantine Mary Celeste, owned by James Winchester, and modified the cabin to house his family.
+In late 1872, his wife and daughter accompanied him on the ill-fated voyage from Staten Island, New York to Genoa, Italy.
+Briggs' son Arthur stayed with his grandmother at Rose Cottage in Marion, Massachusetts in order to attend school.

-The following month Briggs' ship was found inexplicably abandoned in the Atlantic Ocean near the Straits of Gibraltar.
-Briggs, his wife and daughter, and the crew of the Mary Celeste were never found.
-Their fate remains a mystery.
+The following month, Briggs' ship was found abandoned in the Atlantic Ocean near the Straits of Gibraltar.
+Briggs, his wife, his daughter and the crew of the Mary Celeste were never found and their fate remains a mystery.

 Legacy

-Benjamin Spooner Briggs has living descendants through his son Arthur who was left at home with his grandmother, including Benjamin Yarbrough Briggs, of Boston, Massachusetts and New York City, and John Briggs, of Boston, Massachusetts.